Climate & Conditions

 Temperatures can range from the 40’s overnight (depending upon time of year and elevation of campsite) to the 100’s mid-day.
 Because of these potential low temperatures at night, we recommend a warmer sleeping bag (25-30 degree is optimal) while still being able to compress so that it does not take up too much space in your pack.

 Rain comes and goes in the summer, so a rain jacket is required, and rain pants and broken in waterproof footwear are preferable.
-Wool socks are a must to keep your feet dry, especially when sleeping.
+Non-cotton socks are a must to keep your feet dry, especially when sleeping.